Visit Acropolis Museum | Timings, Location, Nearby Attractions & More

 Yes, it’s possible to see the entire Acropolis Museum collection in a day.
 However, there are more than 4,000 artefacts on display, so do ensure you see all the key exhibits and allow time for breaks.

-Can I take pictures at the Acropolis Museum?
+Can I take photographs at the museum?

 Non-flash photography is generally permitted, but tripods are not allowed in the galleries.
 Photography is not allowed in the Archaic Acropolis Gallery.

-Is the Acropolis Museum wheelchair accessible?
+Is the museum wheelchair accessible?

-Are strollers allowed inside the Acropolis Museum?
+Are strollers allowed inside the museum?

 Yes, strollers are permitted inside the museum premises.